mathias-lammers/word-frequency-counter/README.md

 ## Install

-Clone project to directory of your choice and install necessary dependencies:
+Clone project to directory of your choice and install necessary dependencies from the root directory:

 ```
 $ npm install